Nick Pratto Preview, Player Props: Royals vs. Tigers

 Nick Pratto vs. Tigers Preview, Player Prop Bets - September 28

-On Thursday, Nick Pratto (.176 on-base percentage in past 10 games, 133 points below season-long percentage) and the Kansas City Royals face the Detroit Tigers, whose starting pitcher will be Sawyer Gipson-Long.
-First pitch is at 1:10 PM ET.
+Nick Pratto -- with an on-base percentage of .176 in his past 10 games, 133 points lower than his season-long percentage -- will be in action for the Kansas City Royals versus the Detroit Tigers, with Tarik Skubal on the hill, on September 28 at 1:10 PM ET.

-In his previous appearance, he went 1-for-2 with an RBI against the Tigers.
+He had a one-hit performance in his last game (1-for-2) against the Tigers.

 Sportsbook Promo Codes